Go on to Part Seven

 July 6 Columbus, Ohio Agora Ballroom

-It is not entirely certain but, judging from the caption below, this gig seems to have taken place in the Agora Ballroom, a venue where GG had played twice before.
-However, ads in the Columbus Dispatch stated it was originally to be held in the Ohio Theater.
-Another local paper, The Lantern, described the audience as “small but dedicated” which could account for the venue change.
-The opener was advertised as Felix Pappalardi with his band Creation.
+This gig was originally advertised as being held at the Ohio Theater but was eventually changed to the much smaller Agora Ballroom, a venue where GG had played twice before.
+This was probably due to insufficient ticket sales.
+In fact, it’s said that there were as few as 50 people in the crowd for this show, including those who spent the evening at the bar in the back.
+The opener was Felix Pappalardi with his band Creation.
 Creation was actually a Japanese rock band that Pappalardi met while in that country.
 He then brought them back to America to record with him and serve as his live backup band.

 July 7 Chicago, Illinois Riviera Theatre